JochenHinz/splico/README.md

 ```

 where `rRs` is a `NDSplineArray<3, 3>` representing (for instance) a
-positionally-varying affine transformation of the of the cross-sectional
+positionally-varying affine transformation of the cross-sectional
 manifold.

 In the above, we used standard `NumPy` broadcasting rules for matrix